The Insanely Popular Chase Sapphire Reserve Credit Card Just Got More Expensive

 At the time, Chase took a big gamble that consumers would be willing to pay that kind of money for a credit card.
-But the gamble paid off: The Sapphire Reserve’s rich perks and generous rewards structure attracted borrowers who liked the benefits and appreciated the flexibility of not being limited to earning extra perks from a single airline or hotel brand.
+But the gamble paid off: The card's rich perks and generous rewards structure attracted borrowers who liked the benefits and appreciated the flexibility of not being limited to earning extra perks from a single airline or hotel brand.
 (It also didn't hurt that airlines were simultaneously moving away from frequent flier program rewards structures that emphasized miles flown to ones that confer rewards based more on spending, perhaps inadvertently creating a better apples-to-apples comparison between their co-branded credit cards and this new crop of carrier-agnostic rewards cards.)

-Many publications that cover credit cards (including this one) had vouched for the Sapphire Reserve in spite of its hefty annual fee.
-In fact, MONEY named it our best travel rewards credit card last year.
+Many publications that cover credit cards (including this one) had vouched for the Chase Sapphire Reserve® in spite of its hefty annual fee.
+In fact, Money named it the best travel rewards credit card last year.
 We said it was especially good for people who travel a lot and who aren't tied to any particular airline.
-The $300 annual travel credit, $100 credit towards a TSA PreCheck or Global Entry application, plus Priority Pass lounge access and triple points for travel and dining purchases combined to cancel out that annual fee.
+The $300 annual travel credit, $100 credit towards a TSA PreCheck® or Global Entry application, plus Priority Pass™ lounge access and triple points for travel and dining purchases combined to cancel out that annual fee.